-copy trading (including both CopyTrader and CopyPortfolio transactions) in securities that are classified as CFDs in the account of the copied investor, including any change in such classification from the underlying securities; and
+copy trading (including both CopyTrader and SmartPortfolio transactions) in securities that are classified as CFDs in the account of the copied investor, including any change in such classification from the underlying securities; and

 other transactions that we are unable to execute as securities transactions or which are not executed as securities transactions according to our sole discretion.
 Such transactions will be indicated on the trading platform and your account statement as CFD transactions.